YallowMan/WikipediaGame/contributions.md

 Discovered pages: 15501
 ```

-My version of the algorithm significantly improved how quickly the search took overall as well as how many pages needed to be opened, because its not as limiting when using backlinks via the API and didn't limit the paths of legnth 2 like the original.
+My version of the algorithm significantly improved how quickly the search took overall as well as how many pages needed to be opened, because its not as limiting when using backlinks via the API and didn't limit the paths of length 2 like the original.

 ### Sample Input 3
 - Starting URL: `https://en.wikipedia.org/wiki/OLED`